DreamPurchaseZnz/English_learning/words about life.md

 I'll skip the usual preliminary and come straight to the point Research will be needed as a preliminary to taking a decision

+I really object to being charged for parking you cannot objectify the inner portions of your own identity, and therefore you do not percieve them